renuka-rajpuria/documentations/README.md

 # Documentations
-This repositry is meant for personalized guides of various developer tools, the sources mostly includes snippets from the official documentation.
+This repository is meant for personalized guides of various developer tools, the sources mostly includes snippets from the official documentation.

 ## The current ones include:
 - Markdown Guide